Analysis Based on factual reporting, although it incorporates the expertise of the author/producer and may offer interpretations and conclusions.

 As the oil continues to flow through the Line 5 pipeline and fossil-fueled climate disasters rage around it, Leoso says succinctly, “And now those things are killing us.”

-In the fall of 2024, Enbridge was given reroute permits by the Department of Natural Resources in Wisconsin to build the 41-mile new line.
-Enbridge is still awaiting federal permits, and Kellner says the company will not begin construction until all necessary permits are in hand.
+In the fall of 2024, Enbridge was given reroute permits by the Wisconsin Department of Natural Resources to build the new 41-mile pipeline.
+The Bad River Tribe and environmental groups are now suing the department.

 “We are looking after our land, water, and harvest,” Blanchard says.
 “I do harvesting of wild rice and traditional medicine, all to feed my family, and I want my great-great grandkids to have what I have and to be able to do what I have done.
 Money is nice, but is it worth giving up land?”